-- (1) After a period of 20 days from the receipt of a declaration recommendation from NICTA, the Minister shall either - (a) if the declaration recommendation is to declare a wholesale service, either - - accept the declaration recommendation and declare the wholesale service; or - (ii) reject the declaration recommendation and not declare the wholesale service: or - (b) if the declaration recommendation is to renew, vary or revoke an existing declaration, either - accept the declaration recommendation and renew, vary or revoke the existing declaration as the case may be; or - (ii) reject the declaration recommendation and not renew, vary or revoke the existing declaration. - (2) In making the decision under Subsection (1), the Minister - - (a) shall have regard to the declaration criteria and the declaration recommendation, including any report under Section 129; and - (b) may have regard to such other matters as the Minister considers are relevant, provided that the Minister identifies those other matters in the Minister's published decision. - (3) If the Minister accepts the declaration recommendation to - (a) declare a wholesale service or renew an existing declaration, the declaration must be published in the National Gazette on the particular terms set out in NICTA's report; or - (b) amend an existing declaration, the amended declaration must be published in the National Gazette on the terms set out in NICTA's report; or - (c) revoke an existing declaration, the revocation must be published in the National Gazette; and - (d) the Minister shall notify NICTA of his decision. - (4) If the Minister has not made a decision under Subsection (1) within forty (40) days after receiving the declaration recommendation, NICTA shall confirm with the Minister the timing of his decision.
+- (1) On receiving a declaration recommendation from NICTA, the Minister shall either - - (a) if the declaration recommendation is to declare a wholesale service, either - (i) accept the declaration recommendation and declare the wholesale service; or - (ii) reject the declaration recommendation and not declare the wholesale service; or - (b) if the declaration recommendation is to renew, vary or revoke an existing declaration, either - (i) accept the declaration recommendation and renew, vary or revoke the existing declaration as the case may be; or - (ii) reject the declaration recommendation and not renew, vary or revoke the existing declaration. - (2) In making the decision under Subsection (1), the Minister - - (a) shall have regard to the declaration criteria and the declaration recommendation, including any report under Section 129; and - (b) may have regard to such other matters as the Minister considers are relevant, provided that the Minister identifies those other matters in the Minister's published decision. - (3) If the Minister accepts the declaration recommendation to -